 4. Separation: This means that you and your spouse have lived apart and maintained separate households in practice and fact.
-You need to be separated for at least 3 years if both you and your spouse agree to using Separation as the basis for Divorce – this is also known as Separation with Consent.
-If your spouse doesn’t agree to using Separation as the basis for Divorce, then you need to be separated for at least 4 years – this is also known as Separation without Consent.
+You need to be separated for at least 3 years if both you and your spouse agree to use Separation as the basis for Divorce – this is also known as Separation with Consent.
+If your spouse doesn’t agree to use Separation as the basis for Divorce, then you need to be separated for at least 4 years – this is also known as Separation without Consent.

 Proving the events relating to the irretrievable breakdown of your Marriage will be a question of fact that the Court will consider in Court.
 This means that you will need to prove your version of events based on evidence if your spouse contests, challenges or disagrees with your claims.
-A Contested Divorce and Trial can be long-drawn-out process and requiring you and your witnesses to give evidence during Court sessions and hearings after which the Court will make a decision and deliver its judgment.
+A Contested Divorce and Trial can be a long-drawn-out process and requiring you and your witnesses to give evidence during Court sessions and hearings after which the Court will make a decision and deliver its judgment.

 If you and your spouse agree and do not contest that the irretrievable breakdown of your marriage has occurred, then this phase of the divorce process doesn’t need to involve a trial.

 Will you get a better or more favourable outcome if your spouse caused the breakdown of the marriage and is the party “at fault” for causing the Divorce?